Regulations for potable water safety

 The condition of the water storage tanks has an effect on the quality of water being stored.
-Poor quality water tanks have an effect on the quality of water, which should not be used for potable drinking, food preparation or cleaning teeth.
+Poor quality tanks should not be used for potable drinking, food preparation or cleaning teeth.

-Taps connected to a main water supply are the only certified potable source of drinking water unless the attic tank is installed to the correct regulations for drinking water, and kept in good condition.
+Taps connected to the main water supply are the only certified potable source of drinking water unless the attic tank is installed to the correct regulations for drinking water and kept in good condition.

-If you have a water storage tank for drinking water, it should meet the following requirements:
+Cold water storage tanks for drinking water should meet the following requirements:

 - Water tanks manufactured for drinking water will have a fitted lid come as standard, these are imperative for keeping out light, dust, vermin etc. which cannot get into the tank when secured.

-- Drinking water tanks will have vents and overflows designed into them that work as a screen so insects and particles cannot contaminate the water.
+- Drinking water tanks will have vents and overflows designed into them that works as a screen so insects and particles cannot contaminate the water.